The Renters’ Rights Bill, which includes plans to ban Section 21 evictions, is set to bring about the biggest changes to tenancy laws in a generation.

 It’s important to note that these new laws will apply only to tenancies in England.
 There are different rules for Scotland, Wales, and Northern Ireland.

-Read the full guide to the Renters’ Rights Bill on the government website.
+Read the full version of the Renters’ Rights Act on the government website.

 What’s included in the Renters’ Rights Bill?

-The bill includes a mix of proposed laws that either introduce new processes, ban existing practices, or change the way the market currently operates.
+The bill (and as a result the Renters’ Rights Act) includes a mix of measures that either introduce new processes, ban existing practices, or change the way the market currently operates.

-As well as revamping the structure of tenancies and evictions, the bill includes measures that aim to improve property standards and enforcement.
+As well as revamping the structure of tenancies and evictions, the new legislation aims to improve property standards and enforcement.

 Here’s an overview of the 12 key measures: